ScottyFillups/embark/docs/slides/basic-js.md

   var alsoNotDefined
 ```

-If a variable is not initialized to anything, it defaults to
-`undefined` until it's assigned to something. `null` is similar to
+If a variable is not initialized to anything, it defaults to `undefined` until it's assigned to something.
-`undefined`, but nobody uses it.
+`null` is used to denote a variable that shouldn't be storing a valid value; `null` is rarely used in practice

 ---